guillaumeevin/pynonstationarygev/README.md

 _Third step: Create some plots_

-- main_projections_elevation_plot.py
+- main_simple_visualization_with_adjustments.py to create the Figure 4 for the ESD article
+- main_projections_map.py to create maps of return levels, and changes of return levels
+- main_projections_elevation_plot.py to create almost all the Figures for the chapter on extreme snowfall in the PhD manuscript

-These scripts are located in the folder projected_extremes/section_results
+These three scripts are located in the folder projected_extremes/section_results